lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 18.**

-1\.Christ's *ascension.*
+1\.
+Christ's *ascension.*

-2\.His *victories.*
+2\.
+His *victories.*

-3\.The *gifts* he received for men; and
+3\.
+The *gifts* he received for men; and

-4\.The great *end* for which he bestows them. *John Newton.*
+4\.
+The great *end* for which he bestows them. *John Newton.*

 **Verse 18.** *That the Lord God might dwell among them.* It is ground for devout wonder that God should dwell among men, when we contemplate his *immensity, loftiness, independence, holiness,* and *sovereignty;* yet he does so—

-1\.In the coming of Christ into the world.
+1\.
+In the coming of Christ into the world.

-2\.In the residence of his Spirit in the heart.
+2\.
+In the residence of his Spirit in the heart.

-3\.In the presence of God in his churches.
+3\.
+In the presence of God in his churches.

- *—William Staughton, D.D.* 1770-1829.
+ *—William Staughton, D. D.* 1770-1829.

 **Verse 19.**

-1\.The load of benefits.
+1\.
+The load of benefits.

-2\.The load of obligation.
+2\.
+The load of obligation.

-3\.The load of praise due in return.
+3\.
+The load of praise due in return.

 **Verse 19.**

-1\.Salvation is not to be forgotten in the midst of daily mercies.
+1\.
+Salvation is not to be forgotten in the midst of daily mercies.

-2\.Daily mercies are not to be forgotten in the enjoyment of salvation. *G. R.*
+2\.
+Daily mercies are not to be forgotten in the enjoyment of salvation. *G. R.*

 **Verse 20.** Death in God's hand.

-1\.Escapes from it.
+1\.
+Escapes from it.

-2\.Entrances to it.
+2\.
+Entrances to it.

-3\.The exit out of it beyond.
+3\.
+The exit out of it beyond.

-4\.The gate which, when closed, shuts us in it for ever.
+4\.
+The gate which, when closed, shuts us in it for ever.

 **Verse 20.**

-1\.What God has been to his people.
+1\.
+What God has been to his people.

 (a) Their salvation.

 (b) Their portion: "Our God."

-2\.What he will be: With them.
+2\.
+What he will be: With them.

 (a) Until death.